-Our capital expenditures of \$38.8 million for the first quarter of 2012 (first quarter of 2011 - \$18.6 million) were incurred primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs.
-Our expenditures included a building we acquired in Malaysia for approximately \$25 million in February 2012.
+Our capital expenditures for the second quarter and first half of 2012 were \$24.0 million and \$62.8 million, respectively (second quarter and first half of 2011 - \$9.9 million and \$28.5 million, respectively).
+The capital expenditures were incurred primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs.
+We spent approximately \$30 million during the first half of 2012 related to a building we acquired in Malaysia.
 From time-to-time, we receive cash proceeds from the sale of surplus equipment and property.